 Club Officers: Club officers manage the planning and implementation of the club’s programs and business.
 They serve as a guardian of the club’s legal, financial, social, and educational responsibilities.
 Officers are responsible for ensuring that the club is inclusive and does not discriminate on the basis of race, color, national origin, religion, sex, or disability.

 Junior/Teen Leader: The 4-H Junior and Teen Leadership experience is designed to provide members with the opportunity to learn about the qualities and competencies needed to be a leader.
 Junior Leaders provide assistance while Teen Leaders assume more challenging leadership roles.
 Junior and Teen Leaders may assist with specific projects or with other 4-H activities or events.
+To be a junior leader, members must be at least 11 years old and no more than 13 years old by December 31st of the program year.
+Teen leaders must be at least 14 years old.

 Statewide 4-H Committees: The Statewide 4-H Youth Development Program (YDP) Advisory Committees are comprised of a representative group of 4-H members, adult volunteers, county and state 4-H YDP staff.
 Statewide 4-H YDP Committees offer insight, review and input for the operation and management of the Statewide 4-H YDP to the State 4-H YDP Director.